Sanjanadhananjayaa/AI-102-AIEngineer/Instructions/12-qna-maker.md

-# Create a Question Answering Solution
+# Exercise 01: Create a Question Answering Solution

+## Lab scenario

 One of the most common conversational scenarios is providing support through a knowledge base of frequently asked questions (FAQs).
 Many organizations publish FAQs as documents or web pages, which works well for a small set of question and answer pairs, but large documents can be difficult and time-consuming to search.